tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 <img src="https://github.com/user-attachments/assets/6a6b7d8b-99e9-4793-be73-58cbd6f5bfba" alt="Send ecommerce data from custom variable" />

-and a trigger that matches all ecommerce event names.
+Create a custom variable that return a JSON value with custom ecommerce schema (remember to modify the table function queries accordingly) and a trigger that matches all ecommerce custom event names.

 ## Add page status code